 Ian MacDougall has written for Harper's Magazine, The New York Times, The Atlantic, the Guardian, Slate, and n+1, among other publications.
-He has been a contributing reporter at ProPublica, a contributing writer for TheAtlantic.com, and a reporter for the Associated Press, with stints in the Oslo, Norway, and Providence, Rhode Island, bureaus.
-As an AP reporter in Norway, he covered the July 2011 bombing and mass shooting perpetrated by Anders Behring Breivik.
+He is an adjunct professor at Columbia Journalism School, and he has been a contributing reporter at ProPublica, a contributing writer for TheAtlantic.com, and a reporter for the Associated Press, with stints in the Oslo, Norway, and Providence, Rhode Island, bureaus.

 Ian is a graduate of the University of Virginia and Columbia Law School.
 After law school, he clerked for federal judges in Brooklyn and Washington, D.C., and spent a year as the First Amendment Fellow at The New York Times.
 As a Fulbright Scholar in Oslo, he conducted research on literature, memorial, and the vexed legacy of the Norwegian novelist Knut Hamsun.
 For a time, he drove a school bus on the Pine Ridge Indian Reservation, in southwestern South Dakota.